geotools/geotools/docs/user/tutorial/datastore/source.rst

       :end-before: // metadata end

 3. The user is expected to supply a Map of connection parameters when creating a datastore.

    The allowable connection parameters are described using *Param[]*.
 Each *Param* describes a *key* used to store the value in the map, and the expected java type for the value.
 Additional fields indicate if the value is required and if a default value is available.

    This array of parameters form an API contract used to drive the creation of user interfaces.

    The API contract is open ended (we cannot hope to guess all the options needed in the future).
 The helper class **KVP** provides an easy to use implementation of **Map<String,Object>**.
 The keys used here are formally defined as static constants - complete with javadoc describing their use.
 If several authors agree on a new hint it will be added to these static constants.

    .. literalinclude:: /../src/main/java/org/geotools/tutorial/csv/CSVDataStoreFactory.java
       :language: java
       :start-after: // getParametersInfo start
       :end-before: // getParametersInfo end

 4. Next we have some code to check if a set of provided connection parameters can actually be used.

    .. literalinclude:: /../src/main/java/org/geotools/tutorial/csv/CSVDataStoreFactory.java
       :language: java
       :start-after: // canProcess start
       :end-before: // canProcess end

    .. note::

       The directoryLookup has gotten considerably more complicated since this tutorial was first written.
 One of the benifits of CSVDataStore being used in real world situtations.

 5. Armed with a map of connection parameters we can now create a Datastore for an **existing** csv file.

    Here is the code that finally calls our CSVDataStore constructor:

    .. literalinclude:: /../src/main/java/org/geotools/tutorial/csv/CSVDataStoreFactory.java
       :language: java
       :start-after: // createDataStore start
       :end-before: // createDataStore end

 6. How about creating a DataStore for a **new** csv file?

    Since initially our DataStore is read-only we will just throw an UnsupportedOperationException at this time.

    .. literalinclude:: /../src/main/java/org/geotools/tutorial/csv/CSVDataStoreFactory.java
       :language: java
       :start-after: // createNewDataStore start
       :end-before: // createNewDataStore end

 6. The Factory Service Provider (SPI) system operates by looking at the META-INF/services folder and checking for implemetnations of DataStoreFactorySpi

-   To "register" our CSVDataStoreFactory please create the following file:
+   To "register" our CSVDataStoreFactory please create the following in `src/main/resources/`:

    *  META-INF/services/org.geotools.data.DataStoreFactorySpi

    This file requires the filename of the factory that implements the DataStoreSpi interface.

    Fill in the following content for your **org.geotools.data.DataStoreFactorySpi** file::

        org.geotools.tutorial.csv.CSVDataStoreFactory

 That is it, in the next section we will try out your new DataStore.